ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 C:FAST.COM

-Type FAST.COM to run the utility.
+Type FAST to run the utility.

 Youtube video shows demonstration of before and after running the overclock utility.